top of page

 Emma Woodhouse

 After completing a BA (Hons) in Literature with the Open University, Emma completed a PGCE and MA in Education at Worcester University, and has been teaching for more than 15 years.
-She is also currently pursuing an MA in Contemporary Creative Writing with Northeastern University London.
+She is now the author of five novels and a non-fiction book, with more to come!

 Emma Woodhouse_edited.jpg